a-sporez/BearBlog/Weaponized-Pop-Psychology/weaponized-pop-psychology-v3.md

 ### 2. *(Organisational)* _**Organising and moderating communities.**_

-    This refers to the ability to structure, mobilize, and sustain collective action within a movement.
+    This refers to the ability to structure, mobilize, and sustain collective engagement within a collective.
 It includes coordination, decision-making, and resource allocation.

         - stuff